-The most important part of a bankruptcy case—at least for many debtors—is the bankruptcy discharge.
-It’s the order that wipes out qualifying debt, such as credit card balances, utility bills, and medical debt, and is often the reason why people file in the first place.
+The most important part of a bankruptcy case for many individual debtors is the bankruptcy discharge—the order that wipes out qualifying debt, such as credit card balances, utility bills, and medical debt (corporations, partnerships, and other business entities are not eligible for a discharge.

 The court will notify you by mailing out a document called an “order of discharge.”
 The order won’t close your case, however.
-It will remain open until the bankruptcy trustee—the official who manages your matter—disperses available money to creditors, or until any outstanding bankruptcy litigation ends.
+The case will remain open until the bankruptcy trustee—the official who manages your matter—disperses available money to creditors, or until any outstanding bankruptcy litigation ends.

 No—and many find this fact surprising.
 Instead of listing the wiped out debt, the order will provide general information about debt categories that don’t go away in bankruptcy (nondischargeable debt).
 For instance, it will explain that you’ll likely remain responsible for paying: